egreiner/IegTools.Sequencer/src/IegTools.Sequencer/Documentation/README.md

 ### Rules

-Internally the Framework is working with Rules (you can write your own customized rule).
+Internally the Framework is working with Rules (you can write your own customized rules).
 The Rules describe what they are supposed to do within the sequence.

-There are three default rule:
+There are five default rule:
 - The StateTransitionRule
+- The ContainsStateTransitionRule
+- The AnyStateTransitionRule
 - The ForceStateRule
 - The StateActionRule

 TODO Documentation